ryanphua/SC1015-Mini-Project/README.md

 8. **One-Hot Encoded Data (Random Forest Classifier)**
 9. **Conclusion**

+## Brief Context:
+Diabetes is a chronic disease in which blood sugar levels are above normal.
+Over time, if uncontrolled, the high levels of blood sugar can damage nerves and blood vessels, leading to serious health complications such as heart disease, stroke, blindness and amputations.
+There are two main typess of diabetes.
+While Type 1 usually occurs due to genetic disposition, Type 2 diabetes, is often caused by lifestyle habits, such as an excessive consumption of processed sugar.

 ## Problem Definition:
 - Are we able to predict if someone has diabetes based on their health indicators and lifestyle factors?